Alexander McAulay

-Alexander McAulay (9 December 1863 – 6 July 1931) was the first professor of mathematics and physics at the University of Tasmania, Hobart, Tasmania.
+Alexander McAulay (9 November 1863 – 5 July 1931) was a mathematician and physicist who was the first professor of mathematics and physics at the University of Tasmania, Hobart, Australia.
 He was also a proponent of dual quaternions, which he termed "octonions" or "Clifford biquaternions".

+Life

-McAulay was born on 9 December 1863 and attended Kingswood School in Bath.
+McAulay was born on 9 November 1863 and attended Kingswood School in Bath.
 He proceeded to Caius College, Cambridge, there taking up a study of the quaternion algebra.
 In 1883 he published an article "Some general theorems in quaternion integration".
 McAulay took his degree in 1886, and began to reflect on the instruction of students in quaternion theory.
-In an article "Establishment of the fundamental properties of quaternions" he suggested improvements to the texts then in use.
+In an article "Establishment of the fundamental properties of quaternions", he suggested improvements to the texts then in use.
 He also wrote a technical article on integration.